 CJL 2062.
 CONSTITUTIONAL LAW: 3 Credits, 3 Hours.
-(Spring, odd years)
+(Fall A)

 This course will analyze the provisions of the Constitution to include their development through court interpretations and their application to criminal justice and law enforcement.
 The course will focus primarily on those amendments that are most relevant to criminal justice, along with a general overview of the Constitution.